 Prenatal diagnosis is more common than you may guess.

-For many, a diagnosis and decision may only be the start of the journey through the unexpected.
+For many, the initial news of a possible fetal anomaly is only the start of the journey through the unexpected.